pavankataria/KPKContacts/README.md

   - you can specify your own phone number validator block.
   - A custom `KPKContact` object is returned for every contact found which contain both the original `CNContact` information should you require other details, as well as properties that are exposed for convenience.

+### Demo
+A demo is available which shows a table view contacts viewer displaying all your iOS device's contacts with their phone numbers with writing a few lines of code.

 ### Installation

 There isn't a cocoapod for this package as of today, didn't have the time to do so just yet.